 What are your goals?

 I’m passionate about providing free resources for both teachers and learners, but let’s be honest, running a website is time-consuming and costs money.
-I want to keep my site ad-free, so some of my posts contain affiliate links to courses I recommend.
+For that reason, some of my posts contain affiliate links to courses I recommend.
 If you decide to make a purchase through one of my affiliate links, I may earn a small commission at no extra cost to you.

 Let’s take a look at what SMART goals are with some examples.